 You've heard of hot oil treatments, and you can make your own with an infusion of rosemary and olive oil.
 The coconut milk is added for extra moisturizing benefits.
 Don't have time to make an infusion?
 No worries.
 Just skip that part.
 Olive oil and coconut milk are wonderful together even without the herb.

-Olive oil infusions will last for six months.
+Olive oil infusions should last for six months.

 To make the infused olive oil, combine the oil and rosemary leaves in an airtight Ball jar for 4-8 weeks.
 If you don't have time for this, make the infused oil by gently heating the rosemary in the oil for 2-4 hours in a water bath or double-boiler.